christian598/Cloud_projects/README.md

 4. **user_data.sh**: User data file that can be configured with commands that should be run on the instance after launch.

 RUN:
-terraform init
+terraform init,
-terraform plan
+terraform plan,
-terraform apply
+terraform apply.

 terraform destroy